burstable-ai/burst/docs/source/cifar10.rst

 Paste this URL into a new browser window.
 This will load a JupyterLab window that is running on the remote burst server.

-Edit and run the Jupyter notebook, just as you would on a local Jupyter server.
+Edit and run the Jupyter notebook ``CIFAR10_CNN.ipynb``, just as you would on a local Jupyter server.
 You should notice that it can access the GPU, and that the training epochs run much faster on the remote GPU than on a local CPU.

-NOTE: When you are done, you must manually close the Jupyter server by returning to the window where you launched it and hitting ``Ctl-C``, then responding 'y' to shutdown the server.
-If you leave the Jupyter server running, you will continue to pay for the remote server, even if no code is being executed. burst will not automatically stop a remote Jupyter server.
+**NOTE: When you are done, you must manually close the Jupyter server** by returning to the window where you launched it and hitting ``Ctl-C``, then responding 'y' to shutdown the server. **If you leave the Jupyter server running, you will continue to pay for the remote server**, even if no code is being executed.
+Burst will not automatically stop a remote Jupyter server.

 Timing benchmarks
 -----------------